 - Troubles that stick around despite your best efforts to overcome them

-- Trouble focusing on work/school projects and completing daily chores
+- Trouble focusing on or completing work or daily life tasks

 - Cognitive Behavioral Therapy